 ANSWER: To receive an estimate of any subsidy amount you may be eligible for, use the subsidy calculator provided at eHealth’s Affordable Care Act Resource Center.
 A final determination of your subsidy eligibility will be made by the government during the application and enrollment process.

 QUESTION: If I qualify for a subsidy, will I pay less for my insurance or does the government send me a check?

-ANSWER: If it’s determined that you are eligible for a government subsidy during the application and enrollment process, you will have the option to have your subsidy applied towards your health insurance premiums on a month-to-month basis or to claim it instead on your federal tax return.
+ANSWER: If it’s determined that you are eligible for a government subsidy during the application and enrollment process, you may have your subsidy applied towards your health insurance premiums on a month-to-month basis or claim it instead on your federal tax return.
 If you qualify for an additional subsidy to help lower your copayments and deductibles, those funds will be provided directly from the government to your health insurance company.

 QUESTION: When applying for a subsidy, do I need to submit a tax form to prove my income?

 ANSWER: Subsidies are based on your modified adjusted gross income for the current year.
 You should use your best estimate of what your household modified adjusted gross income for the current year will be.
 Any discrepancy in the amount of subsidy you were due and the amount you actually received will be reconciled in your federal tax return.

 QUESTION: What happens if I get a subsidy but don’t really qualify?
 Or what happens if my income changes after I’ve already received a subsidy?